Hesperian Health Guides

 Head

-If you have a tape measure, measure the baby's head, just above the ears.
-The normal size for a baby's head is 35 centimeters (13 to 14 inches).
-Write down the head size.
+If you have a tape measure, measure around the baby’s head, just above the ears.
+For most babies, this measurement is about 35 centimeters (13 to 14 inches).
 A very large or small head can be a sign of illness or disability in the child.

 The skulls (head bones) of children and adults are solid, but a new baby's skull is made of 5 separate pieces.
 The spaces between these 5 pieces are called sutures or suture lines.
 The baby's skull also has 2 larger soft areas called fontanels or soft spots.